nazoadiego/Kinoko/README.md

 # Kinoko

 <img src="kinoko.jpg" width="100%">

 Kinoko is a timeboxing web application that allows you to work for long periods of time without getting distracted or burning out.
 You can set intervals of working and resting as you prefer.

-Kinoko uses a tag system that allows you to track your work time in a more flexible and intelligent way.
+The tag system allows you to track your work time in a more flexible and intelligent way.
 You can see a visual representation of your hours of work in the "Mushroom Forest" or you can access an statistics dashboard.

 ## Table of Contents